Registration, personal identity code & change of address

 Fast track service for specialists and growth entrepreneurs

-If you or your family member have been granted a residence permit through the Finnish Immigration Service’s (Migri) fast-track service, you can also register your personal data with the Digital and Population Data Services Agency’s (DVV) fast-track service for specialists and growth entrepreneurs.
+If you or your family member have been granted a residence permit through the Finnish Immigration Service’s (Migri) fast track service, you can also register your personal data with the DVV’s fast track service for specialists and growth entrepreneurs.

 You can book an appointment to DVV’s fast track if you or a family member have been granted a fast track residence permit from Migri as a specialist, growth entrepreneur, EU Blue Card senior specialist, specialist based on internal company transfer, top- or middle-level manager, or as a family member of any of the above.